 - Food served to children should be served with tongs, spatulas, or other utensils.
 Disposable utensils and cups are preferable.
 Minimize handling of all paper cups, plates, napkins, and utensils.

 To prevent the spread of infectious diseases, a range of vaccines are required for children to attend school in Washington.
 Most immunizations are administered before children enter kindergarten, but teens and college students can require additional vaccinations.
-To learn more about the value of vaccination, see our Immunization page.
-For vaccination schedules by age, visit the CDC or talk to your doctor.
+To learn more about the importance of vaccination and to find immunization schedules for people of all ages, see our Immunization page.

 Other ways we keep school children healthy

 In addition to school inspections, other ways Snohomish Health District works to keep your children safe include:

 - Inspecting school cafeterias and training food workers through our Food Safety program.

 - Encouraging model practices and policies in daycares and preschools.
 See our Child Care Providers page.